wpengda/personality-process-assessment-reading-list/README.md

+- **Exploring the persome: The power of the item in understanding personality structure**

+    Revelle, W., Dworak, E. M., & Condon, D. M. (2020).
+Exploring the persome: The power of the item in understanding personality structure. *Personality and Individual Differences, 169*, 109905. https://doi.org/10.1016/j.paid.2020.109905

 - **Are we getting fooled again?
 Coming to terms with limitations in the use of personality tests for personnel selection**